 Numerous colours can be used to back paint glass.
 We recommend that you choose a colour from the RAL colour selector, a pantone colour, or the ranges provided by Dulux or Farrow and Ball.
 When viewed through glass, the colour can appear slightly different, so we always advise having a sample piece painted to ensure that you are happy with the colour match.
 We also recommend that low iron glass is used for back painted glass, as standard glass has a natural green hue which can affect the aesthetic look of the colour.
 Low iron glass is colourless, so does not affect the back-painted colour.

 One of our highly popular decorative products is screen printed glass, which allows us to add intricate or simple lettering, designs, logos or patterns, usually to toughened glass panels.
 ESG screen-printed is ideal for applications which require the design benefits of colour and style with the functional benefits of solar heat control and shading from direct sunlight.
 Screen printing, rather than block colour, provides a balance between transparency and privacy, together with the structural and safety benefits of toughened glass.

-At ESG, we offer a range of designs but also encourage the use of any bespoke designs that our clients require.
+As one of the UK’s leading glass processing companies, ESG offer a range of designs but also encourage the use of any bespoke designs that our clients require.
 White ceramic ink is the most common colour used, along with black and a diffused white that simulates an acid etch finish.
 Many more colours are available, ideally from the RAL colour palette.

 We apply the screen print prior to the toughening process.
 Ceramic ink is passed through a screen onto the glass, and the panel then passes through a dryer, before being transferred to the furnace for toughening.
 Once the screen-printed panel has been through this process, the ink is physically ‘baked’ into the glass and cannot be removed.
 If required, the panel can then be laminated to create toughened laminated screen-printed glass.